-While we need to place limits on our family’s screen time (for kids’ sake as well as parents’ own boundaries!), technology is useful when used appropriately.
+While we need to place limits on our family’s screen time (for kids’ sake as well as parents’ own boundaries!), cheap technology is useful when used appropriately.

 Even in fitness.

-Beyond the typical technologies we think of within the fitness realm (treadmills, running watches, iPods for music, etc.), helpful apps and gadgets are created regularly.
+Beyond the typical technologies we think of within the fitness realm (treadmills, online running watches, iPods for music, etc.), helpful apps and gadgets are created regularly.